 Like any other cosmetic procedure, there are a few side effects you should be aware of beforehand.
 “After SculpSure treatment, someone can experience slight swelling, tingling, or redness in the treated area, but it will resolve on its own in a few hours,” Walden explains.
 “Occasionally, someone can feel tender for a few days.”

 Depending on the results you’re trying to achieve, the number of treatments you need may vary.
 Like mentioned before, most people who get SculpSure done benefit from two or three sessions, but certain areas like the lower abs or thighs might need additional treatments for a more contoured appearance.

 “It is important to advise patients that SculpSure permanently reduces only a certain amount of fat cells,” Walden notes.
-She goes on to explain that weight management is imperative to maintain your results since it wouldn’t be ideal to rely on SculpSure as a catchall.
-And with a national average cost of about $2,175, getting infinite treatments would just make your wallet cry out for help.
+She explains that weight management is imperative to maintain your results since it wouldn’t be ideal to rely on SculpSure as a catchall.
+And with an average cost of about $2000 or more, getting infinite treatments would just make your wallet cry out for help.

 Since SculpSure is not an invasive treatment like surgery, there is no downtime.
 “Daily activities can be resumed right away,” says Walden, which is great for those who don’t want to interrupt their lifestyle or work schedule.
 Even better, SculpSure patients don’t have to worry about scarring or any other marks that indicate they’ve undergone treatment.

 You'll also want to get a bit hands-on following treatment.
 “It is recommended to apply five-minute massages to the treated area two times a day for two weeks," she says.
 "It will encourage lymphatic drainage, minimize swelling, and will assist in the elimination of the fat cells.”